-It's fairly technical stuff, but it's not as complicated as some people make it out to be and we're keen to pull back the curtain on a lot of so-called "SEO black magic" so we've decided to pull together an in-depth guide to robots.txt – explaining what it is, why we use it, and how you can check, make or edit your own robots.txt file.
+It's fairly technical stuff, but it's not as complicated as some people make it out to be, and we're keen to pull back the curtain on a lot of so-called "SEO black magic" so we've decided to pull together an in-depth guide to this file – explaining what it is, why we use it, and how you can check, make or edit your own.

-If you want to get really geeky, the syntax used in robots.txt files was developed by a man called Martijn Koster, widely credited with creating the world’s first search engine (Aliweb).
+If you want to get really geeky, the syntax used in the file was developed by a man called Martijn Koster, widely credited with creating the world’s first search engine (Aliweb).

-According to internet legend, Martijn created his robots exclusion protocol (robots.txt for short) after a colleague built a bad crawl bot that inadvertently crashed his website by visiting every page hundreds of times.
+According to an internet legend, Martijn created his robots exclusion protocol after a colleague built a bad crawl bot that inadvertently crashed his website by visiting every page hundreds of times.

-Preventing this kind of accident is actually one of the main reasons we still use robots.txt files today.
-Crawling a website puts strain on its servers and can cause it to crash, so most search companies set a ‘crawl budget’ for their bots.
+Preventing this kind of accident is actually one of the main reasons we still use these files today.
+Crawling a website strains its servers and can cause it to crash, so most search companies set a ‘crawl budget’ for their bots.
 That is, a maximum number of pages a bot will crawl before it quits the site and moves onto the next domain on its list.